sgm28/Starca-Team-Project/README.md

 - [x] Users will be able to delete their account
 - [x] User will have a profile page and will be able to view listings they own
 - [x] Users will be able to view listings they are renting
-- [ ] Users will be able to rate each other
+- [x] User will be able to rate owner and listing
 - [x] User will be able to click on a listing to view more details
 - [x] Users will be able to chat with their prospective renters/rentees
 - [x] User will be able to request to rent a listing